Immigration arrests have fallen sharply under Biden, ICE data show

 Instead, he said, the man disappeared and now he could be arrested and sent back to federal prison for violating the terms of his release.

-Tipton said Biden’s new policies are “none of my business,” but he said they might be having “unintended consequences” and asked the Department of Justice lawyers for guidance.
+Tipton said Biden’s new policies are “none of my business,” but he said they might be having “unintended consequences” and asked the Justice Department lawyers for guidance.

 Because ICE won’t deport even felons who wish to return home, he said, “It’s causing a lot of confusion and a certain amount of chaos.”